Charing Cross railway station: Accidents and incidents

 On 25 October 1913, two trains collided in thick fog at Waterloo junction, killing three people.
 On 31 July 1925, there was a minor side-on collision near platform 2.

 In May 1927, a trunk was deposited in Charing Cross station's cloakroom that contained the five severed body parts of Minnie Alice Bonati.
 She was later identified as having been murdered in Rochester Row by John Robinson, who was convicted of the Charing Cross Trunk Murder, for which he was later executed.

+On 19 September 1928, a train formed of two 3SUB electric multiple units and a trailer set ran into the buffers.
+Sixty-eight people were injured, 45 of whom were treated at the Charing Cross Hospital.

 Cultural references

-The statue A Conversation With Oscar Wilde is directly opposite the station.
+The Maggie Hambling statue A Conversation with Oscar Wilde is directly opposite the station.
 It was erected in 1998 and designed for people to sit on the monument and have a virtual conversation with Oscar Wilde.

 Charing Cross is referenced in numerous Sherlock Holmes stories.
 In The Adventure of the Abbey Grange, Holmes and Watson catch a train from the station towards the fictional Abbey Grange in Kent, while in The Adventure of the Golden Pince-Nez, they travel to Chatham from the station.